 III.
 Rules of competition.

-Rule 1: Members may submit image(s) in each of the categories of competition (further defined in the Category Definition Document) each evening when listed on the schedule [(1) Nature -- Birds (Birds Only), (2) Nature - Other (No Birds), (3) Open – this is a general category where anything can be entered including nature that has been altered or has the “hand of man” and cannot be entered into nature, (4) Assignment - subject matter listed on the website schedule (5) Creative-Altered must be obviously altered].
-Guests may submit images for commentary, however, awards will be given and award points will be kept only for NCC members in good standing.
+Rule 1: Members may submit image(s) in each of the categories of competition (further defined in the Category Definition Document) each evening when listed on the schedule [(1) Nature -- Birds (Birds Only), (2) Nature - Other (No Birds), (3) Open – this is a general category where anything can be entered including nature that has been altered or has the “hand of man” and cannot be entered into nature, (4) Assignment - subject matter listed on the website schedule (5) Creative-Altered must be obviously altered.

 Rule 2: Electronic Images – All projected images will be digital.
 Transparencies must be converted to digital images.
 Digital entries will be shown as sent to the digital coordinator and must be sent using the instructions for submitting digital images available on the NCC website.

-Rule 3: Prints must be mounted on foam core size 16 inches by 20 inches with NO mats or frames.
+Rule 3: Prints must be mounted on foam core size 16 inches by 20 inches and cannot include mats or be framed.
 Prints (before mounting) must measure a minimum of 11 inches on the short side by 14 inches on the long size and a maximum of 16 inches on the short side, and 20 inches on the long side.
 Signatures must be covered, but maker's name should appear on the back of the print with their title and the category entered.

 Rule 4: Members may submit entries when they are not present at the meeting by sending them with a friend or email.